Call us on 01494 484800

 The reasoning stems back to a long-followed tradition that has become an unwritten rule of golf.
 That guidance says that true hole in one etiquette is only followed when the triumphant golfer buys a round of drinks for all those in the Clubhouse on his return.

-The implementation of such tradition is not so straightforward..
-Players will have different interpretation of the ‘rules’ and opinions on whether they should be followed.
+The implementation of such tradition is not so straightforward.
+Players will have a different interpretation of the ‘rules’ and opinions on whether they should be followed.